kfahn22/Buckyball/README.md

 <p align="center"><img src="assets/cube.jpg" alt="cube with sprites" width="800px"></p>

-Rendering sprites on each cube face is relatively straight forward because the uv coordinate system is rectangular and the angles and the planes intersect perpendicularly.
-Adding sprites to a dodecahedron is more complicated (and the buckyball is even more challenging.)
+Rendering sprites on each cube face is relatively straight forward because there is a limited number of faces and the planes intersect perpendicularly.
+Adding sprites to a dodecahedron is more complicated, and adding them to the buckyball is even more challenging!

 Let's start with the dodecahedron.
 We need to figure out the uv coordinates for each vertex.